sook-tusk/SRMS-Workshop/Intro-Rmarkdown/Troubleshoot.md

 Remove emoticons or special characters, as these are not allowed in particular options.
 For instance, using *textcolor* in LaTeX does not permit an underscore.
+You will see an rmarkdown error message that you should enclose $ or $ is missing.
+This is not the case, but it actually indicates an error associated with the usage of unpermitted characters or symbols.
 ```
 \textcolor{violet}{using an object, data_v2, produce a table.}
 ```